pbosetti/mm_gps_c/README.md

     $ make

 This generates both two libraries (static and dynamic) and a test executable, that is configured to read data from a binary dump of hedgehog data (as example, those in `dump.hex`).

+By default, it uses GCC on linux, clang on OS X. If you prefer clang on linux, just type:

+    $ cd build; CC=/usr/bin/clang cmake ..
+    $ make

 ## Usage
 Look at the example executable in `main.c`: you have to implement the readout callback, with a signature matching `char dumped_char(void *data)`.
 The callback must return one single byte (the next available on the serialport, for example) and can use the data argument (a C struct) for passing connection data between calls: